 The Consumer Product Safety Act of 2008 states that products manufactured on or after November 12, 2008 are subject to a consumer product safety rule under the Consumer Product Safety Act, or similar rule, ban, standard or regulation under any other Act enforced by the Commission.
-The General Certification of Conformity (COC) must be completed in its entirety for all import shipments to the United States.
-The purpose of this regulation is to keep garments made out of dangerously flammable textiles out of commerce.
-It continues on to address the level of lead content in children's garments and what is deemed acceptable in the manufacture of these goods.
+The General Certification of Conformity (GCC) must be completed in its entirety for all import shipments to the United States.
+The GCC must be completed for all imported adult apparel (ages 13 and above).
+The Children's Product Certificate (CPC) must be completed for all imported children's products (ages 12 and under).
+The purpose of this regulation is to keep garments made out of dangerously flammable textiles out of commerce and to address the level of lead content in all children's products and what is deemed acceptable in the manufacture of these goods.